 Projecting Older People: Population Information (POPPI) Health and care statistics at England, Region, Local Authority, and District levels.
-Note: you have to register, but it is free.
+Note: you have to register to access the data, but it is free - just click on the Register button in Login box.
 This covers ages 65+.
 For ages 16 - 64, see the parallel site PANSI.

 DWP local stats (Tab Tool) Benefit (including carer allowance and pension credit) take-up at local authority and Region available.

 NOMIS (Official labour market statistics - employment etc) Available at national, regional, local authority, and ward levels.